Guide to the John Zeigler Papers, 1927-2013 (bulk 1942-1946)

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 Correspondence between George Scheirer, John Zeigler and Edwin Peacock focuses primarily on similar themes included in the exchanges between John Zeigler and Edwin Peacock.
-Additionally the letters from Peacock include excerpts from literature and amusing anecdotes he had recently heard, as well as his attempts to get the writings of Zeigler published.
+Additionally the letters from Peacock include excerpts from literature and amusing anecdotes he had recently heard, as well as his attempts to get Zeigler's writing published.
 The letters from Ziegler during 1942 discuss life before the draft, the choice to join the Naval Reserve and subsequent training.
 During the war years letters occasionally include poems written by Zeigler; letters from Peacock convey a deep concern about the well being of his friends.
 The postwar letters deal with Ziegler and Peacock's business, the Book Basement, in addition to music, books, movies and general personal matters.
-The majority of the letters from Peacock are signed Affectionately.
+The majority of the letters from Peacock are signed “Affectionately.”

-Names mentioned in the letters (in addition to the individuals listed in family member folder below) include: Marjorie Davis, Tony Falsone, Carson McCullers (friend of Peacock's), Leon Scheirer, Nellian Scheirer (George Scheirer's sister), Frank Schwermin (POW), and Joe Tucker.
+Names mentioned in the letters (in addition to the individuals listed in family member folders) include: Marjorie Davis, Tony Falsone, Carson McCullers (friend of Peacock's), Leon Scheirer, Nellian Scheirer (George Scheirer's sister), Frank Schwermin (POW), and Joe Tucker.

 Recipients and names mentioned in letters include Nellian Scheirer, George's sister; Detie, Marie Alicia Elfe, Zeigler's unmarried aunt; Virginia Goodwin, sister of Edwin Peacock; Peggy, Marguerite Elfe Erckmann, John Ziegler's married aunt; and Mrs. Zeigler, his mother.
-A few letters from Ziegler to these same individuals may be found in other folders of correspondence, but the bulk of them are located here in this folder.
-These letters refer to the commissioning of the U.S.S.
-Dickens and training of the crew; brief statements about life aboard; and less frequently, financial matters.
+A few letters from Ziegler to these same individuals may be found in other folders of correspondence, but the bulk of them are located here in these folders.
+Topics include Zeigler's life at college and in the military, his writing projects, family news, and his relatioships with Scheirer and Peacock.

-The addition (2008-0177) (1 item; 0.1 lin. ft.; 1944) consists of one journal kept by Zeigler in 1944.
+Consists of a journal maintained briefly by Zeigler during the first quarter of 1944.
 Although the entries are short, they include some account of his time at Yakutat, and convey the development of his career as a writer.

 Chronology for John Asbury Zeigler, Jr.